Sudbury, a Historic Suffolk Market Town

-The historic market town of Sudbury stands near an ancient crossing of the river Stour, near the Suffolk border with Essex.
-The history of Sudbiury goes back to the Saxon era, and the street pattern of the town centre still follows the 'Great Ditch', the earthwork defences erected to protect the Saxon town.
+The historic market town of Sudbury stands near an ancient crossing of the River Stour, near the Suffolk border with Essex.
+The history of Sudbury goes back to the Saxon era, and the street pattern of the town centre still follows the 'Great Ditch', the earthwork defences erected to protect the Saxon town.

 The first written record of Sudbury comes from AD 798, when an entry in the Anglo-Saxon Chronicle records the death of Bishop Aelthun in Sudbury.
 We can guess that the settlement was already a place of some importance if the Bishop was staying here.

 The Saxon settlement continued to grow, and by the time of William the Conqueror's Domesday Book of 1086 it was recorded as having a market, a mint, and a church.
 That first church was St Gregory's, rebuilt in the 14th and 15th century, and a wonderful example of Perpendicular architecture.

 The prosperity of Sudbury was built on the medieval wool trade, which made the town a busy market centre.
 In the late Norman period, the growth of the town made it necessary to build All Saints Church, near the main river crossing of the Stour to the south-west of the town centre.
 In 1200 a stone bridge was built to replace the ford, linking Sudbury with Ballingdon on the far bank.